Linkkijkl/linkki-web/content/hallitus/_index.en.md

 ### Media Team

-The task of the media team is to inform the members through various association channels such as the website, social media channels, and email.
+The task of the media team is to inform the members through various association's channels such as the website, social media channels, and email.
 The team maintains and develops the association's website and produces multimedia content for the needs of other association teams.

 **Media Coordinator** acts as a link between the rest of the media team and the board and performs other roles' tasks as necessary.